Tuchnyak/PasswordGeneratorSwing/README.md

 # PasswordGeneratorSwing
-Tutorial project to practice with java.swing;
+Tutorial project to practice with java.swing.

+ PasswordGenerator allows to generate passwords with length from 4 to 64 symbols.
+ There are several variations:
+ - all lower case characters
+ - both a lower and an uppercase characters
+ - characters with special symbols
+ - numbers